 The Peoples Temple Collection at San Diego State University Special Collections

-Duplicates of many photos in the SDSU Peoples Temple Collection may be found on the Peoples Temple Flickr Site, and are free to use if drawn from the latter site.
-But the digital quality of the photos on the SDSU website is usually superior to that on Flickr.
+Duplicates of many photos in the Digital Collections at SDSU may be found on the Peoples Temple Flickr site, and are generally free to use if drawn from that site.
+But the digital quality of photos on the SDSU website is usually superior to that on Flickr.

 California Historical Society Photos

 Permission is always needed to use any photographs from the California Historical Society.
-For permission, write to Deb Kaufman at the California Historical Society.
+For permission, write to Debra Kaufman at the California Historical Society.

 Photos Recovered by the FBI

-Photos taken by Peoples Temple members and recovered by the FBI were released under the Freedom of Information Act and are free to use.
+Photos taken by Peoples Temple members and recovered by FBI agents were released under the Freedom of Information Act and are free to use.
 Photos taken by FBI agents in Jonestown, Georgetown, and Port Kaituma were also released under the Freedom of Information Act and are free to use.
-A few of these photographs appear on the Alternative Considerations website, but many more appear on the Flickr website.
-Please credit the Jonestown Institute if you use these.
+These are available through the Flickr website.

 Example: Photo recovered by the FBI and released under the Freedom of Information Act, through the Jonestown Institute